DeepanshuSarawagi/AWS/18-MachineLearning/AWS-MachineLearning.md

 ### Amazon Polly:

-- It is oppposite of AWS Transcribe.
+- It is opposite of AWS Transcribe.
 - Use text into speech using ML.
 - Uses Lexicon and SSML.
 - Customize the pronunciation of words with Pronunciation lexicons